moatboy/moatboy.github.io/docs/MSFT.md

+{: .highlight }
-{: .highlight} Microsoft’s economic moat is considered **Wide**, supported by strong network effects and switching costs, particularly in its cloud and enterprise software segments.
+Microsoft’s economic moat is considered **Wide**, supported by strong network effects and switching costs, particularly in its cloud and enterprise software segments.
 However, it’s important to recognize a nuanced analysis is needed, so not a 5/5 moat.

 **Moat Analysis:**